Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Results and discussion

-As discussed previously, our determined fiber Young's modulus appears to be lower than reported values in the literature.
-We study hence here the influence of the variation of the elastic modulus on the force-elongation behaviour by varying the elastic constants in the reported arrange.
-By increasing the Young's modulus by a factor of 10, the stiffness of the fiber network is enhanced by a factor of 4 to 6, as shown in Fig.~\ref{fig:ElasticParameterInflunceAndRH}(a).
-Whereas, the tensile strength of the fiber network increases by a factor of around 3.
-However, in the meantime, the extensiability decreases with increasing fiber Young's modulus by a factor of about 2.
-It can be concluded that the stiffness of the fiber network is greatly driven by the stiffness of the constituent fibers, instead of bond properties given by the cohesive parameters.
+\paragraph{Influence of Young's modulus} As discussed previously, our determined fiber Young's modulus appears to be lower than the reported values in the literature.
+We study hence here the influence of the variation of the elastic modulus on the force-elongation behaviour, given our experimentally determined results and those reported in the literature.
+Default elastic modulus is set to be 4.5 GPa, extrapolated from our calibrated exponential law at RH = 0 \%.
+Fig.~\ref{fig:ElasticParameterInflunceAndRH}(a) shows that increasing the Young's modulus by a factor of 10, the maximal force increases from 2 mN to 3.4 mN, which corresponds to a factor of 1.7.
+The elongation decreases from 0.57 \% to 0.25 \% and gives a factor of 2.3.
+Further increasing E from 45 GPa to 90 GPa, only minor changes are observed in the mechanical responses.
+More interestingly, reducing 4.5 GPa to 0.45 GPa, the elongation increases by a factor of 3, and the maximal force decreases approx. 2 times.
+The effective stiffness changes significantly, with a factor of 1.09, 2.3 and 3 when changing 90 GPa to 45 GPa and to 4.5 GPa, finally to 0.45 GPa.
+The mechanical responses scale exponentially, and implies a strong impact on the extensiablity and the effective stiffness of the fiber network by the stiffness of constituent fibers.
+It is also notable, that the mechanical behaviour changes from very brittle to a more ductile behaviour, with decreasing Young's modulus.